Toto Faucets Review & Rating Updated: 05/06/21

-Toto makes faucets only for the bathroom, nothing for the kitchen, bar or laundry.
+Toto makes faucets only for the bathroom, nothing for the kitchen, bar, or laundry.
 Its styles are mostly modern. — transitional to very contemporary.
 The collection includes just two faucets that we would identify as traditional faucet styles.
-The styling is crisp, but unremarkable.
-Similar designs can be found in a number of faucet lines
+The styling is crisp but unremarkable.
+Similar designs can be found in several faucet lines

 Toto uses a proprietary ceramic cartridge that it has been refining since the 1970s.
 It is an excellent valve and should give many years of flawless service.
 Toto's warranty excludes coverage for damage caused by minerals in the water, which is what damages most cartridges.
 But as a practical matter, if the cartridge ever does fail, however, Toto will generally replace it under warranty free of charge, no questions asked.